airinnova/pytornado/docs/source/user_guide/cli.rst

 .. hint::

-    You can combine several arguments like this:
+    Note that you can combine several arguments like this:

     .. code::